Askeran17/lawforyou/README.md

 ## Credits

 - I was inspired by the "Boutique Ado" project at the Code Institute.
-I watched YouTube tutorial about how to fix appointments opportunity for customers: (https://www.youtube.com/watch?v=3_3q_dE4_qs)
+I watched YouTube tutorial about how to fix appointments opportunity for customers: (https://www.youtube.com/watch?v=3_3q_dE4_qs), and to how to add rating: (https://www.youtube.com/watch?v=3KCBN7WJXMY&t=0s)

 - The icons was taken from [Font Awesome](https://fontawesome.com/)